fwolfst/christel/README.md

 Of course, not all patterns can be formalized easily, but I hope to cover a good 10\% of the patterns out there.

-Currently, the CPL assumes that you work in rings and only supports chain stitches :)
+Currently, the CPL assumes that you work in rings.

-While the treetop grammar reads relatively easy (ignore the parts in curly brackets, `{ ... }`) here is a run-down:
+While the treetop grammar reads relatively easy (ignore the parts in sharp brackets, `< ... >`) here is a run-down:

 ### General syntax

-And examples ...
+The file can contain comments, any line starting with a `#` is ignored.

+    # This is a comment

+Following stitches are supported:

+  - Chain Stitch: `ch`
+  - Magical Ring
+  - Single Crochet: `sc`
+  - Slip Stitch: `slst`

+Multiple stitches of the same type are denoted by the corresponding number and the (short) stitch type:

+    # This is a comment
+    10 ch
+    # Ten Chain Stitches

+and connected by commata (`,`):

+    # This is ...
+    10 ch, 4 sc

+Stitching in magical ring works a little bit different:

+    # Comment of ring example
+    6 sc in ring, slst

+.

 ## How this could help